 Single parent travel doesn’t have to be stressful.
 After 8 years of single parent travel, I’ve got 9 tips that go above and beyond the normal trite advice.
 Plus a free printable to get your packing in order!

 Vacationing as a Single Parent

-For years, I didn’t take any vacations with my kids or if I did, it was always with a grandparent in tow.
-I just didn’t feel like I could handle the kids on my own.
+For years, I didn’t take any vacations with my kids, or if I did, it was always with a grandparent in tow.
+I didn’t feel like I could travel by myself with two little ones.

-But after a while, I realized I wasn’t always enjoying myself on these vacations as much as I should.
-When I brought my parent along, I suddenly became a child again along with my kids.
+And as much as I appreciated the help from my parents, I wasn’t always enjoying myself on those multi-generational vacations as much as I should.
+When I brought my parents along, I suddenly became a child again along with my kids.